tock/tock/boards/nano33ble/README.md

     ```

     Now the board should boot into the Tock bootloader.
 When the Tock bootloader
-    is active it will tun on the "ON" LED.
+    is active it will turn on the "ON" LED.
 It will not pulse the yellow LED.

     You can test that this step worked by using tockloader.
 A simple test is to
     run: